vectordotdev/timber-ruby/README.md

 <details><summary><strong>Tagging logs</strong></summary><p>

-Need a quick way to identify logs?
-Use tags!:
+Tags provide a quick way to identify logs.
+They work just like any tagging system.
+In the context of logging, they prevent obstructing the log message to accomplish the same thing, while also being a step down from creating a classified custom event.
+If the event is meaningful in any way, we recommend creating a custom event.

 ```ruby
 logger.info(message: "My log message", tag: "tag")